sheema-firdous/Webots_Robotics--Line_Following_with_Obstacle_Avoidance/README.md

 ## 👩‍💻 Developers Information

 Developed by **[Sheema Firdous](https://www.linkedin.com/in/sheema-firdous-67b9b8181/)**
-as part of the **Cognitive Systems and Robotics** module assessment  at **[Sheffield Hallam University](https://www.shu.ac.uk/)**
+as a part of **Cognitive Systems and Robotics** module assessment  at **[Sheffield Hallam University](https://www.shu.ac.uk/)**

 Supervised by [Dr. Samuele Vinanzi](https://www.linkedin.com/in/samuelevinanzi/)

-This project demonstrates the practical application of reinforcement learning (Q-learning) in autonomous robotics using Webots and Python.
+The implemented project demonstrates the practical application of Reinforcement Learning (Q-learning) in autonomous robotics using Webots and Python.